Dan-my/aawsa-billing-portal/README.md

 - Values should not be enclosed in quotes unless they contain a comma.
 If values are quoted, ensure they are standard double quotes.
 - Dates (e.g., `month`) should be in `YYYY-MM` format (e.g., `2023-12`).
 - Numerical fields (e.g., `meterSize`, `previousReading`, `currentReading`, `ordinal`) should contain valid numbers.
 - `assignedBulkMeterId` for individual customers must correspond to an **existing Bulk Meter ID** in the system.
-You may need to upload bulk meters first.
+You may need to upload bulk meters first (can be blank if not assigned).
+- `customerType` must be one of "Domestic" or "Non-domestic".
+- `sewerageConnection` must be one of "Yes" or "No".

 #### Bulk Meter CSV Columns
 The CSV file for bulk meter data entry must have the following columns in this specific order: